-4Additionally, Dubuc and Coleman [2007] found elevated sex ratios at higher parities among Indian immigrants to the UK, but did not observe the sex composition of older children.
+&lt;sup>3Dubuc and Coleman [2007] found elevated sex ratios at higher parities among Indian immigrants to the UK, but did not observe the sex composition of older children.

-Muslim, the highest sex ratio being found for Sikhs.
+Perhaps our most striking finding concerns (self-declared) religion.
+Religion is interesting because while no religion condones infanticide (traditionally, the main method of sex selection), Christianity and Islam feature strong prohibitions, whereas others are silent on the topic.
+We find high sex ratios to be entirely driven by immigrants who are neither Christian nor Muslim, the highest sex ratio being found for Sikhs.
 For this group, there are more than 2 boys per girl for the third child if the two elder children were girls, implying a sex ratio that is 100% above the normal above for this group.
 By contrast, Asian immigrants who are Christian or Muslim (mainly from Pakistan, Bangladesh, the Philippines and Hong Kong) exhibit normal sex ratios, irrespective of parity and sex mix of previous children.
 This finding resonates with the research of Chung [2007], who finds that Christian South Koreans are much less likely to practice sex selective abortions than Confucians or Buddhists.

-Of course, the absence of skewed sex ratios could mirror an absence of sex preference, but that does not appear to be the case.
+The absence of skewed sex ratios could mirror an absence of sex preference among Christians and Muslims, but that does not appear to be the case.
 Christian or Muslim parents were about 5 percentage points more likely to continue to a third child if the first two were girls, suggesting that the explicit bans on post-natal sex selection (infanticide) in these religions may also protect the unborn girl against prenatal sex selection.